Importing and Exporting Objects

-The repository objects such as mapping, session, workflows etc can be taken backup into .xml file format.
+The repository objects such as mapping, session, workflows, etc. can be taken back up into a .xml file format.

-From repository navigator window expand mapping subfolder select the mapping , from repository menu click on export objects select the path to save an xml file.
+From repository, navigator window expands mapping subfolder select the mapping, from repository menu click on export objects select the path to save an XML file.
 Click on save

 Importing repository objects

 Create a new folder, open the client designer activate the folder [right click, click on open]

 Click on browser select and XML file select the XML file click ok

 Click on next click import, click finish

 Difference between normal load and Bulk load